yanivnizan/knowledge-base/src/documents/ios/store/Store_GettingStarted.html.md

 When your users buy products, iOS-store knows how to contact the App Store for you and redirect the users to their purchasing system to complete the transaction.

-Don't forget to subscribe to events of successful or failed purchases (see [Event Handling](/ios/store/Store_Events)).
+Don't forget to subscribe to events of successful or failed purchases - See [Event Handling](/ios/store/Store_Events).

 <div class="info-box">To read about iTunes Connect in-app-purchase setup and integration with SOOMLA see our [iOS IAB tutorial](/ios/store/Store_AppStoreIAB).</div>